 Yes, oh, yes!
-He searches for whatever it is, but doesn't always seem to find it.
+He searches for whatever it is, but doesn't always find it.
 Once he mentioned seeing monkeys, devilish little monkeys.
 They're the Fera, aren't they?
 That's what he's looking for, isn't it?!

-Yes.
-I've never seen them myself, but I've been told they resemble black monkeys, are ever-vigilant, and possess a character of intense and malignity.
+Perhaps.
+I confess I've never seen them myself, but I've been told they resemble black monkeys, are ever-vigilant, and possess a character of intense malevolence.